ev1stensberg/techblog/src/posts/post-6-smidig-extreme-minimalism.md

 * [Work with me!](https://netcom.no/disrupt-us)
 * Contanct me at Twitter [@HolyJak](https://twitter.com/HolyJak)
-* Learn more about our journey at the [TeliaSonera Tech Blog](teliasonera.github.io/tech-blog/)
+* Learn more about our journey at the [Telia Tech Blog](teliasonera.github.io/tech-blog/)

 Thank you!